tpartridge89/ElderTeej/README.md

 **Requirements:**
 This list requires Skyrim Special Edition with all Anniversary Edition content installed, as well as needing Creation Kit.

-As far as technical requirements: I recommend at least 32 GB of RAM for modded Skyrim, and running the list at 1440 generally pulls 9-10 GB of VRAM, so a 4070 or higher is recommended for 1440.
-My current build gets occasional lag spikes and I have a Ryzen 9 5900x and a 4070 Super.
-Unfortunately, JK's Skyrim is heavy and I can't do much to alleviate that draw, but I have included VRAMr to knock down the performance hit as much as possible while maintaining visual fidelity if you need to run it.
-You will also need to set a 40 GB page file, as is delineated below.
+As far as technical requirements: I recommend at least 32 GB of RAM for modded Skyrim, and running the list at 1440 generally pulls 6-8 GB of VRAM, so a 4070 or higher is recommended for 1440.
+The CS switch has really freed performance headroom up, but this is still a heavily overhauled world and you may need to enable Upscaling and use some of its frame generation options if you have a lower-end PC.

 **Pre-install:**
 - Ensure your Skyrim install is clean and up to date.
 This generally means deleting all vanilla Skyrim files and reinstalling through the "verify game files" option in Steam.
 Ensure you do this for Creation Kit as well.